Mosquitoes flying around

 Ticks that nest in houses

-Most ticks prefer to make their homes outdoors, but the Brown Dog tick is known for infesting homes.
+Most ticks prefer to make their homes outdoors, but the brown dog tick is known for infesting homes.
 Once dogs have carried these ticks indoors, the critters adapt quickly to nest in a home where they have good access to the blood they need.

-The eggs of Brown Dog ticks are dark brown and shaped like a sphere.
-The tiny larvae measure about 0.54mm long and 0.39mm wide.
-Adults have four pairs of legs, are reddish-brown, and grow as long as 3.18mm and 1.68mm wide.
+The eggs of brown dog ticks are dark brown and shaped like a sphere.
+The tiny larvae measure about 0.54 mm long and 0.39 mm wide.
+Adults have four pairs of legs, are reddish-brown, and grow as long as 3.18 mm and 1.68 mm wide.
 They have no markings on their backs.
-Female Brown Dog ticks can grow to about the size of a raisin as they feed.
+Female brown dog ticks can grow to about the size of a raisin as they feed.
 They can lay thousands of eggs after feeding.

 Where ticks lay their eggs in your home

-The adult Brown Dog tick might lay her many dark-brown eggs in the cracks or crevices of ceilings, on ledges, and other gaps around a home.
-After she lays her eggs, the female Brown Dog tick dies.
+The adult brown dog tick might lay her many dark-brown eggs in the cracks or crevices of ceilings, on ledges, and other gaps around a home.
+After she lays her eggs, the female brown dog tick dies.
 The larvae hatch one to two weeks later, bringing hundreds or thousands more ticks into the home.

-Where to look for Brown Dog ticks
+Where to look for brown dog ticks

-Check your dog carefully for these ticks whenever your pet comes home from being outside, at a dog kennel, or a pet groomer’s session.
+Check your dog carefully for these ticks whenever your pet comes home from being outside, at a dog kennel, or at a pet groomer’s session.
 Look carefully for tick eggs, nymphs, or adults on the dog’s head, ears, beneath the collar, and in other areas that are warm and hidden on a dog.

 Also, check your dog’s bed and blankets, cleaning them regularly with hot water to keep ticks at bay.
 Use the clothes dryer on its highest heat setting to kill any ticks that may be hiding.

-Brown Dog ticks can gain entry to your home not only on pets but also through small cracks and crevices that are difficult for us to spot.
+Brown dog ticks can gain entry to your home not only on pets but also through small cracks and crevices that are difficult for us to spot.
 Once ticks enter a house, they will begin laying eggs.
 A tick infestation in your home can be challenging to control without the help of professionals like Hawx Pest Control.

 How to prevent ticks from coming indoors

-For humans, look carefully anywhere skin folds or where clothes starts–such as behind the ears, on the scalp, around the waist, under the arms, at the sock line, and behind the knees.
-When checking dogs, look around your pets’ ears, eyelids, beneath the collar, under and between the legs and toes, and around the tail.
+For humans, look carefully anywhere skin folds or where clothes start—such as behind the ears, on the scalp, around the waist, under the arms, at the sock line, and behind the knees.

 What to do if you find a tick in your house